 |

-Although the Colorado Mountain Club (CMC) has its own web page I'm proud to feature them here as well.
-Unfortunately I didn't think to join the CMC until '96 when I was almost 41.
+Although the Colorado Mountain Club (CMC) has its own web page I'm proud to feature them here as well!
+Although I was involved with the CMC in the early 80s I didn't become really active in the club until '96 when I was almost 41 (the kids were almost grown and my career was calming down by then!).
 Nevertheless, it's been a great experience with lots of learning in addition to contact with interesting and knowledgeable people.
 Below is a list of some of my CMC experiences along with trip photos as they become available:

 A few of the CMC Outings I've been on: